skorasaurus/cleboundaries/README.md

-Sheet/Supplement D is a [more generalized map of Cleveland annexations](https://www.flickr.com/photos/skorasaurus/42359281335/) Download the original, uncompressed (as TIF, each are up to 130mb) [Annexations to the city of Cleveland annexation map - Sheet A](https://f002.backblazeb2.com/file/publique/cleveland_annexation_sources/Cleveland+Annex+1968+a.TIF) [Annexations to the city of Cleveland annexation map - Sheet B](https://f002.backblazeb2.com/file/publique/cleveland_annexation_sources/Cleveland+Annex+1968+b.TIF)
+Sheet/Supplement D is a [more generalized map of Cleveland annexations](https://www.flickr.com/photos/skorasaurus/42359281335/) Download the original, uncompressed (as TIF, each are up to 130mb) images [Annexations to the city of Cleveland annexation map - Sheet A](https://f002.backblazeb2.com/file/publique/cleveland_annexation_sources/Cleveland+Annex+1968+a.TIF) [Annexations to the city of Cleveland annexation map - Sheet B](https://f002.backblazeb2.com/file/publique/cleveland_annexation_sources/Cleveland+Annex+1968+b.TIF)